EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.33 =
+= 4.34 =
-* Added 'General' config tab to allow configuration of web server instance id to improve handling of records sent to
+* Resolved issue where disabling stock control for a product in Easify still caused stock levels to be uploaded to
-* Easify Server when connecting multiple websites to a single Easify Server.
+* website when product modified in Easify.